GeorgiTerziev02/achieving-real-time-communication/README.md

 Note: try to always compare threaded vs event driven servers

 - Threaded server
+  - pros
     - thread per connection
-  - more memory
     - can run in parallel
     - simpler "sync" like code - [example](https://github.com/GeorgiTerziev02/My-Social-Media-Api/blob/master/MySocialMedia.Server/Features/Identity/IdentityController.cs)
+  - cons
+    - more memory
+    - context switching
     - think about thread safety
 - Event based
   - one main thread - the code is always executed by it
     - plus some more behind responsible for OS stuff like new data arrived by a tcp connection